Sioux City MSW Program

 "Beliefs that keep my motor running are: We should not be able to predict how a child's life turns out based on things like color, sex, or income; 2) Rural communities can do more than survive - they can thrive; and distance education rocks!" -- Julia Kleinschmit

 The University of Iowa, School of Social Work implemented a three-year, part-time program in Sioux City, Iowa in the fall of 1999.
 This part-time program was created to help meet a shortage of professional master level social workers in the western part of the State of Iowa.
 A new cohort of up to 40 students is admitted every three years.
-The deadline to apply this year was extended to April 1st!
 The small size of the class allows students to create a study program tailored to their needs in a relaxed environment.

 The Sioux City program is administered by the School of Social Work, in cooperation with the Division of Continuing Education, Center for Credit Programs.
 It is housed at Briar Cliff University, a Catholic liberal arts college, and is fully accredited by the Council on Social Work Education.